flanksource/docs/mission-control/docs/guide/views/concepts/cache-control.md

 4. **Timeout Handling**: If refresh exceeds timeout:
    - Return stale data if available
    - Return error if no cached data exists
+5. **Hard Timeout Limit**: Refresh operations have a hard limit of 1 minute regardless of configuration

 ## Cache Configuration